emc5ud/SankeyTree/README.md

 4. **entropy** of image (continuous)
 5. **class** (integer)

 Using the [ctree package](https://cran.r-project.org/web/packages/partykit/vignettes/ctree.pdf) in R predicts the targer class with an accuracy of 95% with virutally no preprocessing on my end.
-So my task is to visualize this tree.
+So my main task is to visualize this tree.
 I chose to prune this tree to only be 3 layers deep to make my visual less visually cluttered.
 Then, I extracted the pruned information from my decision tree to a JSON file.

 Additionally, for every non-leaf node, I made a histogram in R to show the distributions of both classes to the left and the right of the split.
 I thought that this supplementary image could show the reasoning behind why a split occurs.
 I uploaded this histograms as images online and added the URLs to the JSON file.

 ### Visualizing the Tree

 I went into this project as a Javascript novice, so I spent a decent amount of time trying to create the sankey-inspired visual I imagined.
-I
+Luckily, the underlying tree stucture was taken care of using
+`d3.layout.tree()`.
+For every node, I created a rectangle for each class with widths that scaled with the proporation of each class.

+The most difficult part of this project was creating paths that would link the nodes.
+The paths needed travel from the child to the parent, with the same width of the child.
+Since every parent node has 2 children, that means every parent node has (2 *children*)x(2 *classes per child*) = 4 *incoming paths*.
+These paths need to avoid overlap if possible and allign so that they fill up the two parent rectangles.
+I accomplished this through a bit of complicated arithmatic and the `d3.svg.line().interpolate('basis');` function.